Melber17/excel-app/README.md

 # Excel application
-Its a excel application.
+Its a prototype google excel application.
 Made with vanila javascript.
 Project collected with webpack.

 ## Getting Start